Junoon – Aisi Nafrat Toh Kaisa Ishq: Plot summary

 Meera tries to find the truth but fails.
-One Day, Data assigns Prithvi with certain duties.
+Data assigns Prithvi with certain duties.
 He had to keep cows at his home while crops grow on the fields nearby and the cow shed is built.
 Prithvi has to go for some other work and so leaves Jeevanlal to make sure the cows remain in his house.
 While then Jeevanlal gives some information to Meera that Prithvi is an orphan and all answers to all questions come from the panchayat.

 Hence Meera tells Jeevanlal to go and eat so that she can send the cows and ruin the crops.
 Lakhan, Kalki, Prithvi and all other villagers reach the fields just in time.
 Lakhan had always been jealous of Prithvi because Data finds him more responsible and assigns all duties to him.
 Lakhan puts the blame on Prithvi.
 Prithvi sees Jeevanlal and calls him angrily and questions him how all of that happened.
-He gets to know Meera did it.
+He learns that Meera did it.
 Prithvi drags Meera to the Panchayati Raj to punish her.
 While this Prithvi mentions to Meera that, the mother of such a girl has to be a poisonous snake.
 Meera answers Prithvi by saying that no one knows who is his mother and was left orphan on the steps of temple.
 He is born as a sin of his mother.

 This hurts Prithvi so badly that he leaves the Panchayat area.
 Lakhan enjoys the scene.
 While then the Panchayat decides to punish her by sending her to the Haveli in the form of a maid.
 Kalki accepts this as she is the Thakurain.
 Meera also accepts this punishment as she feels she will get all her answers from the Haveli.
 One day Kalki orders Meera to clean the full house.
 She decides to go to Ramdhari's room first.
 With the help of another maid she enters Ramdhari's house and is shocked to see a picture of her mother mounted on the wall with a garland hung on it.
 In anger she throws it on the ground.
 Ramdhari returns from his work and questions everyone how she reached the Haveli.

 Lakhan tells him about the Panchayat's decision and also tells him what Meera said to Prithvi and said he thoroughly agrees with Meera and on top of that speaks bad about Prithvi.
 Ramdhari slaps Lakhan.
 Data also forbid Meera to enter his room.
 While then Prithvi removes all his anger by cutting logs of wood.
 He also ploughs the field causing painful sun burns on his shoulders.
 Jeevanlal comes to comfort him but Prithvi breaks the friendship between them.
 Prithvi also questions the Panditji what his father's name is and is full of grief.
 Meera later realizes what she said was very wrong and did not know that such a strong man would have such a fragile heart.
 Later in the show, a man does come in search of him exclaiming that Prithvi is his son.